opensearch-project/documentation-website/_im-plugin/index-transforms/transforms-apis.md

 Parameter | Description | Required
 :---| :--- | :---
-`if_seq_no` | Only perform the transform operation if the last operation that changed the transform job has the specified sequence number. | Yes
+`seq_no` | Only perform the transform operation if the last operation that changed the transform job has the specified sequence number. | Yes
-`if_primary_term` | Only perform the transform operation if the last operation that changed the transform job has the specified sequence term. | Yes
+`primary_term` | Only perform the transform operation if the last operation that changed the transform job has the specified sequence term. | Yes

 ### Request body fields